Cameron Brate Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- Brate collected 10 receiving yards in his lone career matchup against the Jets, 10.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Jets, Brate's 10 receiving yards total is 10.5 less than his over/under for Sunday's game (20.5).

 - Brate did not have a touchdown catch in that contest against the Jets.